PavPavv/MyJSCheatsheet/interview_EN/js_interview_basics.md

 }
 ```

+- Avoiding global variables; hiding variables from global scope
+- Creating fresh environments; avoiding sharing
+- Keeping global data private to all of a constructor
+- Attaching global data to a singleton object
+- Attaching global data to a method (see Attaching global data to a method)

 ## 20. Closure
 In JavaScript, every running function, code block {...}, and the script as a whole have an internal (hidden) associated object known as the Lexical Environment.